Toyota C-HR SUV (2016 - ) review

 As an all-new model, the C-HR doesn’t really have any form yet when it comes to reliability, so it’s rather hard to say how it’ll perform.
 Mechanically, it’s closely related to the latest Prius, and while the latest version of that car is also too new for comment, the Prius has traditionally been one of Toyota’s stronger performers on reliability, according to Warranty Direct’s Reliability Index.
 That news gets even better when you consider that Toyota is a fixture in the top five of the study’s manufacturer standings, backing up the brand’s bullet-proof reputation for mechanical dependability.

 All versions of the C-HR come with an extensive – and very impressive – suite of safety systems.
 This includes nine airbags, automatic emergency braking with pedestrian detection, lane-departure warning, road sign assist, high beam assist and adaptive cruise control.
 Upgrade from the basic Icon trim to one of the loftier ones, and you’ll also get rear cross traffic alert and a blind-spot monitor on top of that.
 What’s more, these measures can also be added to Icon trim by way of an option pack if you so desire.
-The C-HR itself hasn’t yet been crash tested by the experts at Euro NCAP, so we don’t know for sure how it’ll fare in a smash.
-However, you might take heart from the performance of the Prius – to which the C-HR is mechanically very similar – because it scored the full five-star rating.
+The C-HR is mechanically very similar to the Prius, and like that car, it scored a full five-star rating in Euro NCAP crash tests.

 Throughout the range, the C-HR is very well equipped.
 Even the entry-level Icon trim comes with desirable kit like climate control, alloys wheels, all-round electric windows, remote locking, front fog lamps and automatic lights and wipers.
 Excel trim adds desirable features like part-leather upholstery, keyless entry, heated seats, parking sensors and sat-nav, but also adds a fair chunk to the price.
 The extra cash you pay for Dynamic models earns you metallic paint, privacy glass and LED headlights.